jeromeetienne/phoneasdaydreamcontroller.js/README.md

-# phoneasvrcontroller
+# phoneasvrcontroller.js
+It make your phone act as a daydream vr controller.
+Thus you can start experimenting with daydream vr without a pixel phone or daydream viewer.

-use your phone as a gamepad (3dof Virtual reality gamepad).
+phoneasvrcontroller.js uses your phone as a gamepad (3dof Virtual reality gamepad).
 It is widely inspired by daydream controller.
 In fact, originally i wrote this to experiment on daydream, but i could not get my hand on a Pixel Phone and its daydream viewer.
 So i wrote this emulator to start experimenting now :)

 This repository contains the phoneasvrcontroller library that you can reuse.
 My experimentations are in the ```/examples``` folder.

 - It it possible to use it with [ray-input](https://github.com/borismus/ray-input) too.
   Go [here](https://github.com/jeromeetienne/ray-input/blob/phone-as-vr-controller/phoneasvrcontroller.html#L30) to see how it can be done.
 - To learn more about daydream controller, i used the [documentation for their unity plugin](https://developers.google.com/vr/unity/controller-basics).

 # Get Started